-In an entirely different group than the one mentioned above, I have seen over a dozen patients (or their charts), which have lost up to as much as 90 percent of their blood and yet they survived.
+In an entirely different group than the one patient mentioned above, I have seen dozens of patients who have lost up to as much as 90 percent of their blood and yet they survived.
 It could be argued, based on the science, their survival was perhaps because they did not get a blood transfusion.
 Literature says this is not possible for continued life.

 50% Survival Rate?

 In the hospital, when we transfuse more than 10 units, a patient has a 50/50 chance to survive.
 What made these patients interesting is they refused blood transfusions even if it would have saved their lives.
 Yet they were in favor of safer treatments.
-Even more interesting, this group of patients many times gets out of the hospital faster, sometimes up to 3 days faster than those who get blood.
+Even more interesting, this group, based on research, often get out of the hospital faster, sometimes up to 3 days faster than those who get blood.

 Not One Has Died

-Of all of my patient assignments in this group, not one has died.
+Of all of my patient that I was case manager in this group, not one has died.
 The lowest blood count of any patient I personally cared for was only 2.7.
 The record, last time I looked, was Hgb 1.2.

 What is important about this is that they as a group defy what the literature says is possible.
 They refused to die as literature seems to indicate they should.
 Did the doctors and nurses play a part in saving their lives?
 Absolutely and truly this I believe.
 Yet there had to be something else at work here.
 Perhaps another force was at work.
 As one Jewish doctor once said, "Maybe there is something we just don't know about the avoidance of the use of blood in caring for patients."

-Their something else was a compelling reason to live.
+Their something else was may have included a compelling reason to live.
 They all, each and every one had a job to get done, places to go and things to do.
 There just was not time for death at this point in their life.
-I know this because I was their nurse and personally managed their care through their hospital stay and thus was provided even more evidence as to why this I believe.
+I know this because I was their nurse and personally managed their care through their hospital stay and thus was provided even more evidence as to why, this I believe.

 The something else is something from within.
 It is a force that has an incredible power.
 A power if we chose to tap into it.
 If we chose to use it.